TheBestGamerYT/best-gamer-plays-BETA/README.md

 +-----------------------------------------------------------------------------------------------------------------+

 NOTE:
-We have the future list will get update so therefore what you see its not a final features list.
+This futures list will get update so therefore what you see its not a final features list.

 MISC COMMANDS:
 - ping (its just returns a simple pong)